Masters Snooker 2024: How to watch, is it on the BBC, prize money, latest odds

-Masters Snooker 2024: How to watch, is it on the BBC, prize money, latest odds, is John Higgins playing?
+Masters Snooker 2024 Quarter Finals: When does Ronnie O'Sullivan play, how to watch, prize money

-The first major snooker tournament of the year is now underway – with the world’s top players battling it out for one of the sport’s biggest prizes.
+The first major snooker tournament of the year is now at the quarter finals stage – with the world’s top players battling it out for one of the sport’s biggest prizes.

 The Masters is one of snooker’s three Triple Crown events and has been played since 1975 – making it the second-longest running tournament behind the World Championship.